syl20bnr/spacemacs-elpa-mirror/melpa/ucs-cmds-readme.txt

- This library defines a macro, `ucsc-make-commands', and two
+ This library defines three commands:
- commands:

  * `ucsc-define-char-insert-cmd' - Define a command to insert a Unicode character.

+ * `ucsc-make-commands' - Define such commands for all Unicode chars whose names match a regexp.

  * `ucsc-insert' - Insert a Unicode character and possibly define a command to insert it.

- You can use `ucsc-make-commands' or `ucsc-define-char-insert-cmd' in Emacs-Lisp code (such as in your init file) to define character-inserting commands.
-In all cases:
+ You can also use `ucsc-define-char-insert-cmd' or `ucsc-make-commands' in Emacs-Lisp code (such as in your init file) to define character-inserting commands.

  * The names of the character-inserting commands created are the same as the char names, except that they are lowercase and any `SPC' chars in the character name are replaced by hyphens (`-').

- * You can use a numeric prefix argument with the command, to insert multiple copies of the given character.
+ * You can use a numeric prefix argument with a character-inserting command to insert multiple copies of the given character.

- The commands are tailor-made to insert a given Unicode character.
+ The character-inserting commands are tailor-made to insert a given Unicode character.
 You can bind such a command to a key sequence, effectively adding Unicode characters to your keyboard.

  Command `ucsc-insert' is a replacement for vanilla command `insert-char' (called `ucs-insert' prior to Emacs 24), which Emacs